 I’m a big fan of nuts, especially almonds.
 I eat them in my Greek yogurt and oatmeal, and I enjoy adding them to salads and stir-fries, too.
 The nuts have many health attributes, especially for plant-based weight loss.

 They offer fiber, protein, and healthy fats, which might help you to feel full for longer between meals and help to keep your blood sugar levels stable.
 You may also stop eating sooner because of this feeling of satiation.

 In 11 whole almonds, you get about 75 calories, 2.8 grams protein, 0.3 grams saturated fat, and 0.6 grams sugar.

 And research in Food & Function shows that the nut may contribute less calories than thought.
 When scientists retested the calorie content of both unroasted and roasted almonds, they found interesting results.

-After processing by the body, whole unroasted almonds resulted in 25% fewer calories being absorbed than previously thought, and roasted almonds had 17% to 19% fewer calories absorbed.
+After processing by the body, whole unroasted almonds resulted in 25 percent fewer calories being absorbed than previously thought, and roasted almonds had 17 percent to 19 percent fewer calories absorbed.